jenkinsci/insightappsec-plugin/README.md

 ## Changelog

-###  1.0.5
-- Upgrade to the most recent Jenkins LTS version.
-Update 3rd party libraries.

-###  1.0.4
-- Fix a bug with the vulnerability search results filter that meant incorrect results could be returned

 ### 1.0.7
 - Upgraded to Java 21 (LTS) and Jenkins 2.479.1 (October 2024 LTS)
 - Added support for CRITICAL vulnerability severity level